flojon/KoalaContentBundle/README.md

 KoalaContentBundle is a simple CMS built for the Symfony 2 framework using the amazing [Mercury Editor][1] as front end editor.

 ## Install using composer (Symfony 2.1)
 Add koala/content-bundle to composer.json.
-Currently there is only the dev-master version.
+Form Symfony 2.1 you need to orm-sf21 branch.

     "require": {
         ...
-        "koala/content-bundle": "dev-master"
+        "koala/content-bundle": "dev-orm-sf21"
     }

 Then run `composer update` to install KoalaContentBundle and all its requirements.
 Composer will automatically register the new namespaces.

 ## Install using vendors script (Symfony 2.0)
 If you're not using composer you can install using the `bin/vendors` script.
+For Symfony 2.0 you need to orm-sf20 branch.
 Add the following to your deps file:

     [KoalaContentBundle]
         git=http://github.com/flojon/KoalaContentBundle.git
         target=/bundles/Koala/ContentBundle
+        version=refs/remotes/origin/orm-sf20

     [KnpMenu]
         git=http://github.com/KnpLabs/KnpMenu